-- 11. Adjust the boot end of the bounce buster by removing the rubber boot, then loosen the jam nut by turning the screw counterclockwise to the desired length. - Tighten the jam nut to the base of the bounce buster followed by a clockwise turn. - 13.
+- 11. Adjust the boot end of the bounce buster by removing the rubber boot, then loosen the jam nut by turning the screw counterclockwise to the desired length. - 12.
+Tighten the jam nut to the base of the bounce buster followed by a clockwise turn. - 13.
 Replace the rubber boot.

 - a Bounce buster

 - b Jam nut

-- c Screw
+- c Fine adjustment screw

 - d Rubber boot

 - 14. Verify in the stowed position that the stow latch is engaged by lifting up on the 360 breakaway without the use of the stow/deploy handle.
 If the stow latch is engaged, the mount will not release.
 If mount releases, repeat Step 11 - 13 until Step 14 can be verified.

-Installing the Gas Spring
+Installing the Zero-G Gas Spring